open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 This feature is disabled by default.
 It has the following requirements:

 - It requires [k8sclusterreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sclusterreceiver) to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) version of the collector image.
-- It requires statefulset or deployment mode with a signle replica.
+- It requires statefulset or deployment mode with a single replica.

 To enable this feature, set the  `presets.clusterMetrics.enabled` property to `true`.